- What’s the thing with customer journeys?

 - Persons based on their job title, seniority, function, skills, years of experience, belonging to a certain LinkedIn group).

 LinkedIn allows you to reach out directly to your actual potential customer.
-This is as narrow as you’ll ever get.
+But, unfortunately, this is as narrow as you’ll ever get.
 And, this explains why it can get pretty pricey.

 Linkedin also has the other common targeting options available:

 Now, I want to stop here, these being the most popular social media platforms out there.
 But let’s not forget we also have TikTok, Quora, Pinterest, Snapchat, and Reddit ads.

 One final tip: introducing Phantom buster!

 This tool allows you to extract data from social media platforms to generate business leads and marketing audiences.
 Use it wisely!
 Let’s say it’s a grey-hat marketing strategy.

 How to tailor your campaign messaging across the customer journey

 Now that you’ve figured out your target audience, you should know that messaging shouldn’t be a one-fits-all.
 So when you write your copy, you should be aware of the following:

 - What are your audience’s main pain points?
 Let’s say they want to learn a foreign language, maybe you could relate to them like this: “Are you struggling to learn Spanish?”.
 It’s better than “Spanish lessons”.

 - What are the purchasing barriers?
 Let’s say people think that learning CSS and HTML is something that takes years, you could have a message like this: “Learn CSS and HTML in 3 months”.